SpywayLangton Matravers, Dorset

 - Telephone not available

 - Open fire / wood burner available

 Sitting room with woodburner, kitchen/ dining room and small utility room.

-Bathroom and two bedrooms (one double, one twin).
+Bathroom with shower over bath and two bedrooms (one double, one twin).

 Notes for guests